 When I joined my Master’s, I had a chance to build a new identity on top of a previous, undesirable identity.
 Today, I’m carrying forward that identity.
 In order for my ego to successfully carry forward this desirable identity, it needs to forget the old undesirable identity.

-Therefore, we tend to remember things from our autobiographical memory that are congruent with our current identity.
+Therefore, we tend to remember things from our autobiographical memory that is congruent with our current identity.
 A conflict of identities often marks our past.
 The identities that win will seek to assert themselves over other, discarded identities.

 When I talked to my friend about our undergrad years, I remember him saying:

 “Please, let’s not talk about that.
 I don’t want to associate myself with that.”